Price: £95 PLUS VAT

-- regulation - priorities for qualification at Levels 1, 2 and below ◦ supporting the instillment of quality and improvement in standards
+- regulation - priorities for qualification at levels 1, 2 and below - supporting the instilment of quality and improvement in standards

-- design - the future shape of qualifications post-consultation ◦ achieving quality & standards goals ◦ the future approval process & concerns over possible exclusion of smaller qualifications
+- design - the future shape of qualifications post-consultation - achieving quality and standards goals - the future approval process and concerns over possible exclusion of smaller qualifications

-- choice - providing prospective students with engaging options, and qualifications with distinct purpose
+- choice - providing engaging options and qualifications with distinct purpose

-- progression - future pathways for students post-qualification, including to level 3 and beyond, as well as to employment or apprenticeship
+- progression - future pathways post-qualification - level 3 and beyond - employment or apprenticeship

-- employment - alignment of qualifications with labour market needs ◦ the developing skills landscape ◦ upskilling & mature learners ◦ future role of employers & encouraging their collaboration
+- employment - alignment of qualifications with labour market needs - the developing skills landscape - upskilling and mature learners - future role of employers and encouraging their collaboration

-- implementation - providing continuity of provision for students already studying ◦ ensuring that providers are not overwhelmed as post COVID-19 recovery continues & with reform at Level 3
+- implementation - continuity of provision for students already studying - ensuring that providers are not overwhelmed as post COVID-19 recovery continues and with reform at level 3